What freelance translators can expect of agencies, and vice versa

 Q: How should agencies and translators use the Convenant?

-A: If you represent a translation agency or if you are a freelance translator, and you subscribe to the Convenant, please state this fact on your website, in the footer of your emails, and in other communications.
-If you disagree with any section of the Convenant, please mention this and briefly explain your reasons for deviating from the Convenant.
+A: If you represent a translation agency or if you are a freelance translator, and you support the Convenant, please state this fact on your website, in your email signature, and in other communications.
+If you disagree with any section of the Convenant, please mention this and briefly explain your reasons.
 If you claim to support the Convenant and do not mention any objections to it, other agencies and translators will assume that you support the Convenant as a whole.

 Q: What should I do if the Convenant is contravened?

-A: If either the translation agency or freelance translator suspects or discovers that the other party is not adhering to Convenant despite having claimed to subscribe to it, the parties should raise the matter with each other and do their best to find a resolution between them privately.
+A: If either the translation agency or freelance translator suspects or discovers that the other party is not adhering to the Convenant despite having claimed to support it, the parties should raise the matter with each other and do their best to find a resolution privately.
 This applies regardless of whether either of the parties is a member of a signatory association.
 There are no set rules for dealing with contraventions of the Convenant.
 Different associations have different protocols for assisting their members.
-If you are not yourself a member of any of these associations, but the contravening party is, please inform the relevant association of this fact.
+If you are not a member of any of these associations, but the contravening party is, please inform the relevant association of this fact.

 Q: Will the Convenant be revised?

-A: This version of the Convenant is intended to be used for three years, i.e. until 31 October 2025, after which it will be revised during subsequent rounds of talks by representatives from signatory associations, based on comments from their members or the public.
-The Convenant may also be revised at any other time that the associations prefer.
+A: This version of the Convenant is intended to be used for three years (i.e. until 31 October 2025), after which it will be revised during subsequent rounds of talks by representatives from the signatory associations, based on comments from their members or the public.
+The Convenant may also be revised at any other time.